CarbonLDP/carbonldp-js-sdk/doc/README.md

 resolve( relativeURI:string ):string
 ```

-Abstract method which implementation must resolve the URI provided in the scope of the application.
+Abstract method that from the URI provided, must return an absolute URI in accordance to the context scope.

 *Parameters*